Gorrinee/Connect-Four-Project/README.md

 # Connect Four Project
 This Python project imitates the "connect four" board game.
-There are 3 different set ups for this game, as you can chose to play with a friend (player vs player mode), with a computer that makes random choices or with an AI algorithm.
+There are 3 different set ups for this game, so you can chose to play against a friend (player vs player mode), against a computer that makes random choices or against a computer with an AI algorithm.

 ## Table of contents
 * [General info](#general-info)